Welcome to www.mistriotis.com.

 - Current position (check CV).
 My day job invloves analysing and extracting information from big data sets mainly within the advertising industry.

-- Data Science at General Assembly course, in current cohort.
+- Data Science at General Assembly course, completed end of August 2017 (Certificate).

 - Data Visualization and D3 class.
 More interesting would be the final project where Stack Overflow's 2015 annual Developer Survey data are downloaded, cleaned up, ranked and analysed in order to answer a simple question: Do some countries have a development stack preference than others?